JEFH507/org-chart-goose-orchestrator/README.md

 5. **Honest Critique**: What's naive?
 What won't scale?
 What's a bad idea I should abandon before investing more time?

 I'm not asking you to merge unfinished code—I'm asking for direction before I go further down this path.
-If this doesn't align with Goose's vision, tell me now.
+If this doesn't align with goose's vision, tell me now.

 **How to Engage:**
 - **GitHub Discussions**: https://github.com/JEFH507/org-chart-goose-orchestrator/discussions